aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to XLSM" h2="Export PCL File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PCL files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made easy by Aspose.Total for .NET.

+The first step is to export the PCL file to XLSX using Aspose.PDF for .NET.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert, print, render and manipulate PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It also provides the ability to export PCL files to XLSX.

+The second step is to convert the XLSX file to XLSM using Aspose.Cells for .NET.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides the ability to convert XLSX to XLSM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+By using Aspose.Total for .NET, developers can easily convert PCL files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.PDF for .NET is used to export the PCL file to XLSX and Aspose.Cells for .NET is used to convert the XLSX file to XLSM.
+Both components are included in Aspose.Total for .NET, making it easy to convert PCL files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}